Making a Request for Public Records

 The Supervisor of Records' Public Access Regulations allowing records custodians to charge 5 cents for black and white paper copies or computer printouts of public records for both single and double-sided sheets was codified and will remain effective with the new law.

-Beginning January 1, 2017, if a response to a public records request requires more than 2 hours of employee time, a municipal RAO may assess a fee of the hourly rate of the lowest paid employee with the skills necessary to search for, compile, segregate, redact or reproduce a requested record.
-However, the fee shall not exceed $25 an hour, unless approved by the Supervisor of Records.
+Beginning January 1, 2017, if a response to a public records request requires more than 2 hours of employee time, a municipal RAO may assess a fee of the hourly rate of the lowest-paid employee with the skills necessary to search for, retrieve and compile, or reproduce a requested record.
+However, the fee shall not exceed $25 an hour.
+Also, you may not charge for segregation or redaction.
+The fee amount, charging for segregation, and or redaction may be approved by the Supervisor of Public Records.
 Municipalities with populations of 20,000 people or fewer will be permitted to charge for the first 2 hours of employee time.

 As of January 1, 2017, if an agency or municipality fails to comply with a requirement of the new law, the requestor may file an appeal with the Supervisor of Records who will then issue a determination on the public status of the records within 10 business days of receipt of the request for an appeal.